brassica-collective/handbook/content/handbook/Interim_processes/_index.md

 ---
 title: Interim Processes
-prev: participation
-next: decision_making_process
+slug: interim_processes
 type: docs
-slug: interim_processes
+prev: crew
+next: assembly_facilitation
+weight: 3
 sidebar:
   open: true
 ---

 We will need to make a lot of decisions together.

-To create a participatory decision-making process we will need to agree on how and when different types of decisions are made by whom.
+To create a participatory decision-making process we will need to agree on how and when [different types of decisions](/handbook/t2s-model/governance_practices/) are made by whom.
 This will take time.
 It may also be useful to experiment with some different decision-making processes first.

 Adopting an interim processes is intended to help us make initial decisions together while cultivating a shared context from which to co-create more appropriate agreements for the each of the many types of decisions we hope to make together.